 To be fair to Douglas Murray I can sort of imagine what he is getting at.
 I suspect his ‘deeper truth’ is the human desire for ultimate purpose and transcendence.
-Many people feel this psychological urge but presently have only religions as a way to satisfy it.
-Religious stories flesh out some important garin of truth in the same way that films about real life events or people say at the beginning that they are ‘based on fact’, which means that 99% of what we are about to see has been dreamt up by the screen writer but that this is necessary if we are to get some sense of the invisible diamond at the heart of the story.
+Many people feel this psychological urge but at present only religions can satisfy it.
+Religious stories flesh out some important grain of truth in the same way that films ‘based on fact’ flesh out real events and the lives of real people.
+This often means that 90% of what we see on screen has been dreamt up by the screen writer but that this is necessary if we are to get some sense of the diamond at the heart of the story.

 I think Douglas Murray feels that almost any belief, no matter how irrational, is preferable to the nihilistic and purposeless lives lived by some people in today’s godless societies.
-He feels that most of us need consolation and meaning in our lives and while reflecting on the ages of human history and the scale of universe might do it for some people, others are left cold both by what they see through the Hubble Telescope and by what they see on their TVs: the X-Factor.
-These people who have a need for ‘something more’ have only religion to fall back on.
+He feels that most of us need consolation and meaning in our lives and while reflecting on the ages of human history and the scale of universe might do it for some people, others are left cold by both history and thoughts about the universe.
+These people need ‘something more’ but there is only implausible religion to fall back on.
 For this they are jeered at the New Atheists.

-Unfortunately New Age spirituality is no help since it has none of the gravitas of church ceremonies which help to convey a sense of something serious, ancestral and shared being handed down from generation to generation.
+Unfortunately New Age spirituality is no help either since it has none of the gravitas of church ceremonies which help to convey a sense of ‘the tragic sense of life’.
+Nor is there any sense of anything being passed down the generations or a shared experience.
 If you are unmoved by the alleged glories of science and can’t bring yourself to believe the clear fabrications of Bronze Age religions then you are left facing the cold, uncaring, purposeless universe.
 Murray suggests that until atheists can come up with a good way of satisfying the human need for meaning they should shut up and stop mocking religion.